dmarkin/react-images-tool/README.md

 5) a "remove image" feature
 6) server interaction emulation: all requests/responses have to be stubbed.
 It is possible to unstub and change to real back-end.

+For quick start run next at the terminal:
+`npm ci && start`